 Brands must stay hyper vigilant to the changing expectations of their consumers and work to build love and advocacy for what they are doing.
 They must also be prepared to respond effectively to anything that might put a wedge between the brand and the relationship with their customer.

-PRWeek and WE Communications host a panel session on the morning of 21st September in central London.
-Alan VanderMolen joins a panel of leading brand marketers to reveal how WE’s new metric of brand performance – advocating ‘brands in motion’ in place of brand positioning – works in practice.
+PRWeek and WE Communications hosted a panel session with leading brand marketers to reveal how WE’s new metric of brand performance – advocating ‘brands in motion’ in place of brand positioning – works in practice.